 Setup Kubernetes 1.14 Cluster on CentOS 7.6

 NOTE: Please make sure swap is disabled on master and worker nodes for Kubernetes setup to be successful.
-You can follow guide from here.
+You can follow the guide from here.

 Prerequisites